10 Effective Treatments For A Stiff Neck

 Osteopathy

 Poor posture can often lead to neck pain and stiffness.
 Gentle manual traction and mobilisations may bring rapid pain relief.
 Some simple exercises are recommended to help maintain neck mobility.
-First, drop the chin to the chest and slowly stretch the head up and backward when sitting.
+First, drop the chin to the chest and slowly stretch the head up and backwards when sitting.
 Second, with the head upright, turn round as far as possible to the left shoulder, then the right ear to the right shoulder.
 Repeat all three exercises five times.

 An orthodox view